iterative/dvc.org/content/docs/studio/user-guide/troubleshooting.md

 ## Errors accessing your Git repository

-When Iterative Studio cannot access your Git repository, it can present one of the following errors:
+When DVC Studio cannot access your Git repository, it can present one of the following errors:

 - Repository not found or you don't have access to it
 - Unable to access repository due to stale authorization